KittyGiraudel/sass-guidelines/en/_variables.md

 {% include snippets/variables/02/index.html %}

-Thanks to this, a developer can define his own `$baseline` variable *before* importing your library without seeing his value redefined.
+Thanks to this, a developer can define their own `$baseline` variable *before* importing your library without seeing their value redefined.

 {% include snippets/variables/03/index.html %}